STUDY PROGRAM

 Graduation degree

-The Islamic Economics Bachelor Study Program at Universitas Airlangga was established in 2007 with a vision of becoming a leading study program based on religious morals.
-The Islamic Economics Study Program has been accredited nationally and internationally.
-At the national level we have been accredited Predicate A and BAN - PT.
-At the international level we have accredited Abest-21 and Fibaa Premium Seal
+The Islamic Economics Undergraduate Program at Universitas Airlangga was established in 2007 with the vision of becoming a leading program based on religious morality.
+The Islamic Economics Undergraduate Program has been accredited nationally and internationally.
+Nationally, we have received an A grade from BAN-PT.
+Internationally, we have received ABEST-21 and FIBAA Premium Seal accreditation.

 The Bachelor of Islamic Economics Study Program also has several networks with partners and universities in the form of collaboration with several programs such as MBKM, teaching campuses, overseas student exchanges, and domestic student exchanges.
 Partners who have collaborated with MBKM with our study program include Bank Jatim Syariah, Indonesian Waqf Movement, Alami Sharia.
 For the campus teaching program we collaborate with Thursina School.
 We have sent students to overseas student exchange programs with Malaysia, Thailand, Australia and Germany.
 In our domestic student exchange program we have sent students to the Bogor Agricultural Institute (IPB) and UIN Sunan Kalijaga Yogyakarta.

-With this, we continue to be committed to producing graduates who master Islamic economics in the context of contemporary economics and business.
-Our lecturers continue to develop through training and adapting to technology and the job market.
-The aim is for our graduates to be able to compete at national and international levels, and contribute to the life of the nation through Tridharma.
+With this, we remain committed to producing graduates who master Islamic economics within the context of contemporary economics and business.
+Our lecturers continue to develop through training and adapt to technology and the job market.
+The goal is for our graduates to be competitive at the national and international levels and contribute to the nation through the three pillars of Islamic economics.

 Vision

-To become an innovative Bachelor of Islamic Economics Study Program, leading at national and international levels based on religious morals
+To become an innovative, leading Islamic Economics Undergraduate Study Program at national and international levels based on religious morals

 Mission